What's the Difference Between Official and Unofficial Transcripts? - Same Day Diplomas

 Key Characteristics of Official Transcripts

-Security Features: Official transcripts incorporate multiple security elements including watermarks, embossed seals, special paper, and the registrar's signature.
-These features verify the document's authenticity and ensure it hasn't been altered after issuance.
+Security Features: Official transcripts incorporate multiple security elements including watermarks, embossed seals, special paper, and the registrar’s signature.
+They are often printed in landscape format, which further distinguishes their appearance and enhances security.
+These features verify the document’s authenticity and ensure it hasn’t been altered after issuance.

 Sealed Delivery: When sent in physical form, official transcripts arrive in sealed envelopes.
 If the seal is broken before reaching the recipient, the transcript is no longer considered official.
 This protective measure maintains the document’s integrity throughout the delivery process.